cortex-lab/alyx/scripts/deployment_examples/alyx-docker/README.md

 ## Base image

-* to be reimplemented? required?
+* to be reimplemented without apache configs

 ### Notes on generate the cache tables